ellenrpark/6862-project/README.md

 # 6862-project: Estimating Critical Biogeochemistry of the Southern Ocean Using Machine Learning Techniques

+## Project Overview
+Autonomous Biogeochemical-Argo (BGC-Argo) floats offer an opportunity for year-round sampling of remote regions of the Southern Ocean, but are limited in the variables they can directly measure.
+In this project we use machine learning-based regression methods to predict values of silicate and phosphate from inputs of temperature, salinity, oxygen, nitrate, date, and location.
+We train our models using ship transect data with the ultimate goal of predicting phosphate and silicate BGC-Argo float data and comparing it to the output from Earth System Models.
+In our preliminary results we report success using an ordinary least squares regression, with higher accuracy predicting values of phosphate compared to silicate.
+Future work on the project will incorporate the use of Bayesian methods to improve upon the scores of our baseline estimator and the application of our estimators to BGC-Argo float data.

 ## Repository Overview
 Our repository is structured in the following manner:
 - main: contains all of our code for data analysis